Cryotherapy: Is it Worth it?

 Proposed health benefits of Cryotherapy

 Proponents of cryotherapy claim it is a more effective and comfortable option than ice baths—a treatment many athletes use to reduce muscle soreness and improve recovery.
-A study published in PLOS ONE found whole-body cryotherapy performed immediately after a rigorous exercise session enhanced muscular recovery by curbing the inflammatory process.
+A study published in PLOS ONE found that whole-body cryotherapy performed immediately after a rigorous exercise session enhanced muscular recovery by curbing the inflammatory process.

 Whole-body cryotherapy has also been used to treat patients suffering from chronic back pain, fibromyalgia, rheumatoid arthritis, and other autoimmune diseases.
-Rehabilitation published a study in which researchers found whole-body cryotherapy treatment significantly reduced pain levels associated with these conditions.
+Rehabilitation published a study in which researchers found that whole-body cryotherapy treatment significantly reduced pain levels associated with these conditions.
 Unfortunately, the pain reduction lasted for only about 90 minutes after the treatment.

 The latest craze surrounding whole-body cryotherapy is its use as a weight-loss tool.
 The claim is that super-cooling the outer tissue layers of your body will force your metabolism to increase in order to restore normal body temperatures.
 This increase in metabolism is supposed to lead to weight loss; however, science has yet to back this up.